Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 ## 🤝 Contributions

-Contributions from the community are welcome.
+Theme-Vault-Marp welcomes contributions from the community.
 We encourage contributions in various forms, such as adding new themes, improving existing themes, and expanding the documentation.

 1. Fork this repository.
 2. Create a new feature branch (`git checkout -b feature/AmazingTheme`)
 3. Commit your changes (`git commit -m 'Add some AmazingTheme'`)
-4. Push the branch (`git push origin feature/AmazingTheme`)
+4. Push to the branch (`git push origin feature/AmazingTheme`)
 5. Create a pull request.

 ## 📄 License